IvanelaKuzmanova/SoftUni-Python-Fundamentals/README.md

 # SoftUni-Python-Fundamentals

-All lab project, exercises and additional exercises from the January 2023 course
+All lab project, exercises and additional exercises from the January 2024 course All exam projects.